nickjbrowning/cscs-docs/docs/platforms/mlp/index.md

 [](){#ref-mlp-storage}
 ## File Systems and Storage

-There are three main file systems mounted on the MLp clusters Clariden and Bristen.
+There are three main file systems mounted on the MLP clusters Clariden and Bristen.

 | type |mount | filesystem |
 | -- | -- | -- |